Now Reading

 There was a Country

-Today, as we remember our loved ones who lost their lives as well as those who sustained injured, as we hold our candles on the anniversary of the struggle, My question to you is the same as Paul’s question to the Romans
+Today, as we remember our loved ones who lost their lives as well as those who sustained injuries, as we hold our candles on the anniversary of the struggle, My question to you is the same as Paul’s question to the Romans.

 “Shall we continue in sin and ask for the grace to abound?
 I ask you today; Shall we continue with this same analogue, backward thinking, greedy rulers filled with gluttony and ask for Nigeria to thrive?”